Readify/madskillz/Consulting.md

 #### I show great enthusiasm and initiatives.
 - I understand the importance of PD and recognise the role it plays in my progress.
-- I am learning the concepts of agile development and will try to apply within the project I am allocated to.
+- I am learning the concepts of agile development and try to apply them within the project I am allocated to.
 - I am self-directed in my learning of technologies that interest me and seek guidance on technologies I should learn to progress my career.
 - I am team player who adheres to the team's conventions and processes.
 - I am not afraid to provide my thoughts and insights to the team.